 Electrolytic conduction, factors affecting electrolytic conduction, specific, conductance, molar conductance, equivalent conductance and relation among them, their vartion with concentration.
 Arrhenius theory of ionization, Ostwald's Dilution Law.
-Debye- Huckel - Onsager's electrolytes (elementary equation strong treatment Kohlarausch's Law, calculation of molar ionic conductance and effect of viscosity temperature & pressure on it.
+Debye- Huckel - Onsager's equation for strong electrolytes (elementary treatment only), Kohlarausch's Law, calculation of molar ionic conductance and effect of viscosity temperature & pressure on it.
 Application of Kohlarausch's Law in calculation of conductance of weak electrolytes at infinite diloution.
 Applications of conductivity measurements: determination of degree of dissociation, determination of Ka of acids determination of solubility product of sparingly soluble salts, conductometric titrations.
-Definition of pH and pK_a, Buffer solution, Buffer action, (elementary idea only).
+Definition of pH and pKa, Buffer solution, Buffer action, (elementary idea only).